cs481-ekh/s22-ema/web-console/README.md

 [Note: Enter the username, email, password (make sure it has atleast one uppercase, one lowercase and a number along with a special character) and remember to take a note on this)

 <br />
-Visit `http://localhost:85` in your browser.
+Visit `http://0.0.0.0:8000/` in your browser [Link may also be displayed in the terminal].
 The app should be up & running.
 Enter the username and password that was entered above to be taken to Dashboard.
 <br />